 Primordial Water

-She is the currents of the ocean, the trickle of the stream, the fall of the rain.
-She is the storm building and the weight of tears.
-She is emotion and inevitability and the inevitable end that comes to all.
+The currents of the ocean, the trickle of the stream, the fall of the rain, but also the storm building, the weight of unshed tears and the abyssal depths that all life came from.
+She was the first- the womb of life- and is the inevitable end that comes to all.

 Ah, the stories they could tell from across the millennia.
 The rise and fall of the planet.
 They saw the first humens born, witnessed the first making of the Bloodbound.
 I imagine that they have seen more than even me.